andpeicunha/andpeicunha/README.md

 Hi, my name is André Peixoto!

-More than 7 years in Front-End development and over 4 years in projects with React and NextJs.
-An expert in functional and modern interfaces.
+With over 10 years of experience in software development, including more than 4 years working with React and NextJs, I consider myself an expert in creating functional and modern interfaces.

-I am a developer passionate about design, but also a designer passionate about development.
-This allows me to understand user needs and create solutions that are attractive, but primarily functional.
-My focus is on experience and usability.

-I have worked on projects for large companies and multinationals in the Retail, Industry, Commerce, Services, and Banking sectors.
+Throughout my career, I've had the privilege of working on projects for large companies and multinationals in various sectors, including Retail, Industry, Commerce, Services, and Banking.

-- 🔭 I'm currently working at [Trinca](https://trin.ca/) on React/NextJs, Typescript, Jest, TailwindCSS and Styled Components
+- 🔭 I'm currently working at [Trinca](https://trin.ca/) on React/NextJs, Typescript, JavaScript, Jest, Design System, TailwindCSS and Styled Components.
-- 🌱 I’m currently learning React Native

 <br/>
 <h3 align="left">